silnrsi/graphite/site/graphite_fonts.md

 ### Arabic

-[&#x2197; Awami Nastaliq](http://software.sil.org/awami/){:target="_blank"} supports a wide variety of languages of Pakistan that are written with the sloping Nastaliq style.
+[&#x2197; Awami Nastaliq](https://software.sil.org/awami/){:target="_blank"} supports a wide variety of languages of Pakistan that are written with the sloping Nastaliq style.

 ### Myanmar (Burmese)

-[&#x2197; Padauk](http://software.sil.org/padauk/){:target="_blank"} was developed by SIL to handle the Burmese script.
-Its Graphite support is particularly useful for minority languages.
+[&#x2197; Padauk](https://software.sil.org/padauk/){:target="_blank"} was developed by SIL to handle the Burmese script.
+Its Graphite support is particularly useful for lesser-known languages.

 ### Devanagari

-[&#x2197; Annapurna SIL](http://software.sil.org/annapurna){:target="_blank"} renders Devanagari for languages of north India and Nepal, including support for minority variations.
+[&#x2197; Annapurna SIL](https://software.sil.org/annapurna){:target="_blank"} renders Devanagari for languages of north India and Nepal, including support for lesser-known variations.

 ### Tamil